 WIL 1340AM St. Louis, Missouri

-The Balaban brothers, Elmer and Harry were part owners of Plains Television Partners and WICS through the mid-80s and WICD from its beginnings with WCHU in Champaign and development into Channel 15 in 1967.
-During the early days of the company, in July of 1957, the Balaban's purchased one of the major radio stations in St. Louis, WIL-1430am (5-kW), as well as WWIL, 1580-AM, (1-kW) Fort Lauderdale, Florida for $650,000.
-The new company called Radio WIL was purchased by Harry and Elmer Balaban along with the Atlantic Brewing Company at one-third each ownership.
+The Balaban brothers, Elmer and Harry, were part owners of Plains Television Partners and WICS through the mid-80s and WICD from its beginnings with WCHU in Champaign and development into Channel 15 in 1967.
+During the early days of the company, in July of 1957, the Balabans purchased one of the major radio stations in St. Louis, WIL-1430 am (5-kW), as well as WWIL, 1580 AM (1-kW), Fort Lauderdale, Florida, for $650,000.
+The new company, Radio WIL, was purchased by Harry and Elmer Balaban and the Atlantic Brewing Company, each owning one-third.

-At the time, the Balaban's had interests in WRIT(AM) Milwaukee, WI; WBMG(AM) Birmingham, AL; 50% of WTVO(TV) Rockford, IL; and WICS(TV), Springfield, IL and KFBI(AM), Kansas City, MO.
+At the time, the Balabans owned interests in WRIT(AM) Milwaukee, WI; WBMG(AM) Birmingham, AL; 50% of WTVO(TV) Rockford, IL; WICS(TV) Springfield, IL; and KFBI(AM) Kansas City, MO.

-WIL was one of the exceptions for those stations licensed for cities west of the Mississippi River and began with a "W" instead of a "K."
+WIL was one of the exceptions for stations licensed for cities west of the Mississippi River, and it began with a "W" instead of a "K."

-KMOX(CBS), KXOK(ABC), KSD(NBC) were big stations during the early 1950s, but WIL was one of the heritage radio stations that adopted a popular music format, great talent with lots of listener interaction.
-If you've been around awhile you might recognize the names of Gary Owens, Mort Crowley, Ron Lundy, Dan Ingram just to name a few.
+KMOX(CBS), KXOK(ABC), and KSD(NBC) were big stations during the early 1950s.
+Still, WIL was one of the heritage radio stations that adopted a popular music format, had great talent, and had lots of listener interaction.
+If you've been around a while, you might recognize the names of Gary Owens, Mort Crowley, Ron Lundy, and Dan Ingram, just to name a few.

 Meanwhile, in 1957, KXOK made a change to challenge the popular music format of WIL.
-Most of the potential big-name talent would begin to bail out from the station moving to major markets soon after.
-Among those, were people like Dan Ingram and Ron Lundy, who went to WABC in New York and continued there for many years.
+Most of the potential big-name talent would begin to bail out of the station, moving to major markets soon after.
+People like Dan Ingram and Ron Lundy went to WABC in New York and continued there for many years.
 Mort Crowley went to KXOK for a stint, then on to WLS during the 1960s.
 Gary Owens continued in radio moving to major markets including Los Angeles, where he would also do many commercial voiceovers and is probably best known as the studio announcer with his hand cupped over his ear, as he would introduce Dan Rowan and Dick Martin on "Rowan and Martins Laugh-In."

 That was right before KXOK sold out to Storz Broadcasting.
-Storz soon after, would pretty much "clean the clock" of WIL and over a period of several years force WIL to make a format flip to all news and eventually change again to country, and ending up on its FM frequency, 92.3.
+Soon after, Storz would pretty much "clean the clock" of WIL and, over a period of several years, force WIL to make a format flip to all news, eventually change again to country, and end up on its FM frequency, 92.3.

 The Balaban Brothers simply let WIL gradually fall away from being the popular station it was in the late 1950s, leaving it to slowly die in the mid to late 1960s, before being sold.
 1430-AM is now considered to be one of St. Louis' dead frequencies with no station assigned to it.